interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 On the other hand, in a `Peer` to `Peer` relation, the two nodes have different addresses respectively, and the further connected addresses are unclear.
 So in this case, it is generally helpful to configure to exchange routing information each other.

-Conclusively, the following is the general configuration of nodes depending on the relations.
+Conclusively, the following is the default configuration of nodes depending on the relations.
 - `Peer` to `Peer`
   - Configured to exchange routing information.
   - Does send route control requests and route update requests that are explained later in the [Requests](#requests) section.